imraghavbnsal007/ML-classification-fairness-analysis/README.md

 # ML Classification with Hyperparameter Tuning and Fairness Analysis

-Built and optimized a neural network classifier through systematic experimentation (architectures, optimizers, batch sizes), achieving 85.67% accuracy while analysing performance gaps across demographic groups to evaluate fairness trade-offs.
+This project explores an end-to-end machine learning workflow, where a neural network classifier is optimized through systematic experimentation (architectures, optimizers, batch sizes).

+The final model achieved **85.67% accuracy**while revealing performance trade-offs and fairness gaps across demographic groups.

 ## What I Did
 - Designed and compared 8 neural network architectures